How to Prevent Basement Flooding in Heavy Rain (Toronto): 5 Steps That Actually Work

 Quick answer

-To prevent basement flooding in Toronto heavy rain, do these five things in priority order: (1) install a backwater valve on the sanitary lateral ($1,250 City rebate); (2) install or upgrade a sump pump with battery backup ($1,750 City rebate); (3) disconnect the weeping-tile from the sanitary sewer where applicable ($3,400 City rebate); (4) regrade surface drainage 6 in over the first 10 ft away from the foundation; (5) extend downspouts at least 6 ft from the foundation.
+To prevent basement flooding in Toronto heavy rain, do these five things in priority order: (1) install a backwater valve on the sanitary lateral ($1,600 City rebate per device, up to two devices); (2) install or upgrade a sump pump with battery backup ($2,250 City rebate for the pump plus $300 for the battery backup); (3) disconnect the weeping-tile from the sanitary sewer where applicable ($400 City rebate for severance/capping); (4) regrade surface drainage 6 in over the first 10 ft away from the foundation; (5) extend downspouts at least 6 ft from the foundation.
 Combined, these prevent ~95% of basement flood events.
 Total City subsidy: up to $6,650 per property.

 What each step does